-A student must have a written hall pass from his or her teacher in order to be out of that class during its designated time.
-If a student needs to be excused from one teacher's class to do work in another class, he or she must obtain written permission from both teachers.
-The pass must contain the date, time, destination, and the teacher's signature.
+A student must have a digital e-hallpass approved and started by a teacher in order to be out of that class during its designated time.
+If a student needs to be excused from one teacher's class to do work in another class, he or she must obtain permission from both teachers.
+Students must have a digital e-hallpass approved by the teacher.
 Students are not permitted in the halls during the first ten minutes and last ten minutes of the block.